-There are three main functions of the heartbeat frame used for HP ProLiant Network Adapter Teaming: receive validation, transmit validation, and Switch MAC table updates.
-The same heartbeat frame format is used for all heartbeat functions and they are indistinguishable from the network's perspective.
+There are three main functions of the path validation frame used for HP ProLiant Network Adapter Teaming: receive validation, transmit validation, and Switch MAC table updates.
+The same path validation frame format is used for all heartbeat functions and they are indistinguishable from the network's perspective.